 - Contact the local police.
 Report the crime to the police and send them any documentation you have.

 What happens if my card has already been fraudulently used?

-Fortunately, your card will be frozen or canceled the moment you report the theft.
+Fortunately, your card will be frozen or cancelled the moment you report the theft.
 Even better, most major credit cards have their own version of fraud protection, such as Visa’s and Mastercard’s Zero Liability protection.
 This means that you won’t be held liable for fraudulent transactions as long as certain eligibility criteria are met.

 - Mastercard’s Zero Liability Protection

 This feature relieves you of liability, provided that you’ve shown that you took care to protect your card from loss, theft or unauthorized use and notified your financial institution immediately after discovering that your card was missing.

 Visa’s Zero Liability Policy similarly protects you from fraud, except it does not apply to transactions that Visa did not process.
 Certain commercial card transactions are also not covered by the policy.

 Consult your card issuer about whether you are covered in your particular circumstances.
 An investigation will usually be required and may take up to a few weeks, during which time you may be offered a card replacement.

 Reporting credit card fraud to Canada’s Big Five banks